 This hormone, which makes us sleepy when it’s dark, suppresses a cat’s reproductive cycle.
 Your cat’s body produces more melatonin in the winter, preventing them from going into heat.

-This is nature’s way of preventing kittens being born in the winter.
-A cat will struggle to stay warm themselves when it’s cold outside.
+This is nature’s way of preventing kittens from being born in the winter.
+A cat will struggle to stay warm when it’s cold outside.
 This means they may not have enough body heat to keep their offspring safe.